Our department offers outstanding training and guidance in the field of genetics.

 Graduate Programs

 Most graduate students in the Genetics Department are participants in the Division of Biological and Biomedical Sciences (DBBS) programs.
-This umbrella PhD program, initiated in 1973 and nearing its 50th anniversary, has proven to be an influential model for numerous cross-disciplinary PhD research programs nationwide, including genetics.
+This umbrella PhD program, initiated in 1973, has proven to be an influential model for numerous cross-disciplinary PhD research programs nationwide, including genetics.

 Computational & Systems Biology